Skip to main content

 Frequently Asked Questions

-Tabletop Game Shop Simulator is a simulation game with business theme.
+Tabletop Game Shop Simulator is a management game with fantasy and business themes.

 Tabletop Game Shop Simulator is available on PC and Windows.